 A Season of Flowers

 One of the chief joys of summer for me and I imagine for many other people is the wonderful variety of flowers that can be seen.
 Their colours and patterns are lovely.
 It sad when the blooms of a plant die, but they are replaced by flowers of another species in a beautiful succession.
 I enjoy examining wild and cultivated plants.

 Watching insects as they explore blossoms is an intriguing activity, especially when a magnifying glass is used.
 Bees and beetles are important agents of pollination.
 Transfer of pollen from one flower to another enables fruit production and plant reproduction.
 It's a vital activity for us and for the Earth.

 Himalayan blackberries (Rubus armeniacus) are an invasive plant where I live.
 They often form dense and impenetrable thickets that cover items in their path and can be a major nuisance.
 Their berries are a wonderful treat, though.
 Blackberries bushes are sometimes known as brambles, especially when someone wants to emphasize their tangled and prickly nature.

 The blackberries in my area used to ripen in early fall, but in each of the last few years they have ripened earlier than the year before.
-This year I picked blackberries to eat in mid July.
+Last year I picked blackberries to eat in mid July.
 Picking the berries requires care due to the plant's thorns.
 They can give a painful jab.